100 Good Habits You’ll Wish You Started Years Ago

 Everything you desire in your life is attainable.
 You simply have to keep visualizing, manifesting, and believing in this process.

 5. Laugh.
 Put yourself in situations that will make you laugh.
-Laughter is effective because it reduces stress, improves mood, and even improves short-term memory.
+Laughter is effective because it improves mood, and even improves short-term memory.

 7. Don’t worry so much.
 Worrying doesn’t solve tomorrow’s problems, but it does rob us of our present peace.

 8. Repeat positive affirmations to yourself.
-Repeating self-affirmations on a daily basis has been shown to improve mood and self-esteem.
+Repeating self-affirmations on a daily basis improves your mood and self-esteem.

 9. Meditate on a regular basis.
 Meditating helps us focus and return to the present moment.
-As a result, it increases self-awareness.
+This helps you become more aware of yourself.

 10. Maintain a positive attitude.
 A truly optimistic person sees their entire life in a positive light.

-15. Make it a daily practice to spend at least ten minutes writing in a gratitude journal like this one to push negative self-talk out of your brain and make gratitude an automatic default.
+15. Make it a daily practice to spend at least ten minutes writing in a gratitude journal to push negative self-talk out of your brain.

 16. Monitor your thoughts.
 Self-awareness is essential for overall well-being.
 The more you enjoy life, the more confident and content you’ll feel.

 19. Tell other people, “I love you!” every morning.
 It’s a nice morning habit to have.
-This will give you a positive boost for the rest of the day and will also help you cope with stressful situations.
+This will give you a positive boost for the rest of the day.

 1. Make better use of time by using a good stopwatch.
 It’s important to use the stopwatch method wisely and to take breaks in the meantime.

-2. Make use of a notebook (here’s a REUSABLE notebook!).
+2. Make use of a notebook.
 Always carry a notebook with you and jot down everything.
 It’s million-dollar knowledge you won’t get in business school.

 3. Make your bed.
 Making your bed first thing in the morning gives you a better, more productive start to your day.
 To be honest, it also looks better.